zhou-zhen-feng/zhou-zhen-feng.github.io/_posts/American civil war.md

 ---
 layout: post
-title: The Unintended Consequences of Emancipation: The Abolition of Slavery and the Rise of Racist Narratives in Southern U.S. Newspapers (1800–1920)
+title: "The Unintended Consequences of Emancipation: The Abolition of Slavery and the Rise of Racist Narratives in Southern U.S. Newspapers (1800–1920)"

 ---